IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - "Contributor" can now be populated and the "Type" (Editor, Funder, Researcher, etc.) can be specified with an XML attribute.
 For example: <dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>

-- "License" can now be set with dcterms:license and the possible values are "CC0" and "NONE".
-"License" interacts with "Terms of Use" (dcterms:rights) in that if you include dcterms:rights in the XML, the license will be set to "NONE".
-If you don't include dcterms:rights, the license will default to "CC0".
-It is invalid to specify "CC0" as a license and also include dcterms:rights; an error will be returned.
-For backwards compatibility, dcterms:rights is allowed to be blank (i.e. <dcterms:rights></dcterms:rights>) but blank values will not be persisted to the database and the license will be set to "NONE".

 - "Contact E-mail" is automatically populated from dataset owner's email.

 - "Subject" uses our controlled vocabulary list of subjects.
 This list is in the Citation Metadata of our User Guide > `Metadata References <http://guides.dataverse.org/en/latest/user/appendix.html#metadata-references>`_.
 Otherwise, if a term does not match our controlled vocabulary list, it will put any subject terms in "Keyword".
 If Subject is empty it is automatically populated with "N/A".